First Aid for Mental Health | Classroom

 - Members of the Armed Forces are eligible to use Standard Learning Credits (SLC) on our Mental Health courses.

-Level 1 Award in an Introduction to Mental Health and Wellbeing Course Syllabus
+Level 2 Award in Introduction to First Aid for Mental Health Course Syllabus

-- Know sources of support for mental health and wellbeing
+- Understand the principles of first aid for mental health

-This qualification is assessed by a multiple-choice examination, externally set and marked by Highfield Qualifications.
+This qualification is assessed by 2 multiple-choice examinations, which are externally set and marked by Highfield Qualifications.

 Assessment is also ongoing by the instructor each day, along with the written assessments above.

-Ideally, the course should be run over a single day but we have the flexibility to accommodate your specific needs if you require.
+Ideally, the course should be run over two consecutive days, but we have the flexibility to accommodate your specific needs if you require.

-How much does the Level 1 Award in an Introduction to Mental Health and Wellbeing cost?
+How much does the Level 2 Award in Introduction to First Aid for Mental Health cost?

-The cost of this course is £108 (including VAT) per delegate and includes a manual and certification.
+The cost of this course is £95 plus vat per delegate and includes a manual and certification.

 What funding is available?